cvat-ai/cvat/cvat/apps/documentation/installation.md

     ```

 -   Open the installed Google Chrome browser and go to [localhost:8080](http://localhost:8080).
-    Type your login/password for the superuser on the login page and press _Login_
+    Type your login/password for the superuser on the login page and press the _Login_
     button.
 Now you should be able to create a new annotation task.
 Please read
     documentation about CVAT for more details.

 ## Windows 10
 -   Download [Docker for Windows](https://download.docker.com/win/stable/Docker%20for%20Windows%20Installer.exe).
     Double-click `Docker for Windows Installer` to run the installer.
-Complete
+More
     instructions can be found [here](https://docs.docker.com/docker-for-windows/install/).
 Note:
     Docker Desktop requires Windows 10 Pro or Enterprise version 14393 to run.